wdbm/stream_monitor/README.md

 # stream_monitor

 This program monitors a specified set of data streams (files) for changes.
-If a file is not changed in a specified time, an alert is sent using Pushbullet.
+If a file is not changed in a specified time, an alert is sent using [scalar](https://github.com/wdbm/scalar).

 # setup